Pipekit Docs

 object

-Set the Pipekit Agent pod's resource limits.
-We default to a minimal amount of resources, but you can increase these if needed.
+Set the Pipekit Agent pod's resource requests and limits.
+We suggest a minimal amount of resources below, but you should increase these if needed as actual resource usage will depend on usage.

 fullnameOverride